 And, unfortunately, many who suffer serious back injuries will endure chronic pain that can change one’s life forever.

 Common advice for avoiding back injuries is to get stronger and improve lifting techniques.
 Although that may work well at the gym, it does not work for caregivers in the context of performing their duties.

 According to the National Institute of Occupational Safety and Health (NIOSH), the maximum safe force of load on the lumbar spine (lower back) is 764 pounds.
 That may sound reassuring, but NIOSH also says that the force exerted by one person lifting a patient without using specialized equipment can range from 1424 to 2062 pounds; for two, that range can be from 858 to 1476 pounds.

 Let’s not forget repetition, either.
 90% of women can safely lift up to 31 pounds on a repeated basis, and 10% can manage 51 pounds.
-For 90% of males, 51 pounds is the limit for safe repeated lifting, and 10% can safely lift up to 121 pounds repeatedly.
-Now consider that among human beings, 100 pounds is considered “light” and caregivers must commonly lift patients weighing 200 pounds or more.
+90% of males can safely lift 51 pounds repeatedly.
+Furthermore, only 10% can safely lift up to 121 pounds repeatedly.
+Now consider that among human beings, 100 pounds is considered “light”.
+Caregivers must commonly lift patients weighing 200 pounds or more.

 Mechanical devices, then, are the best way to safely and efficiently perform patient transfer.
 In addition to the benefits for caregivers, there are benefits for patients as well, among them being increased safety and an improved sense of dignity.

 Nurses and other caregivers should not be lifting patients without mechanical assistance, and this is where UpLyft™, a revolutionary new device, provides a solution to the difficult, often-painful problem of lifting and moving patients on a regular basis.
 UpLyft™ is the first patient transfer system to bypass slings and other inferior lifting mechanisms and provide smooth and discomfort-free transfer between bed and wheelchair.